solana-mobile/mobile-wallet-adapter/spec/spec.md

 where:

 - `auth_token`: an auth_token returned by [`authorize`](#authorize), [`reauthorize`](#reauthorize), or [`clone_authorization`](#clone_authorization) for which access to `sign_message` was requested
-- `payloads`: one or more base64url-encoded message payloads to sign
+- `message`: one or more base64url-encoded message payloads to sign

 ###### Result
 {: .no_toc }